Exploring the best way for UAV visual localization under Low-altitude Multi-view Observation Condition: a Benchmark: Conclusion

 \section{Conclusion}

-This paper benchmarked the UAV AVL task under \textbf{Low-altitude Multi-view} observation condition.
-The \textbf{AnyVisLoc} dataset is constructed to facilitate a comprehensive test.
-A \textbf{unified framework} is introduced to integrate image-level retrieval, pixel-level matching methods, and various localization strategies.
-Based on this dataset and framework, state-of-the-art AVL approaches are exhaustively evaluated to select the best combined method as the \textbf{baseline}.
+This paper benchmarks UAV AVL under low-altitude multi-view conditions.
+The AnyVisLoc dataset is constructed to facilitate comprehensive evaluation.
+A unified framework is introduced to integrate image-level retrieval, pixel-level matching methods, and various localization strategies.
+Based on this dataset and framework, state-of-the-art AVL approaches are exhaustively evaluated to select the best combined method as the baseline.
 Additionally, key factors affecting the baseline performance are thoroughly discussed.
-Overall, the baseline method achieved a \textbf{74.1\%} accuracy within 5 meters, indicating that there is still much progress to be made and our benchmark is promising to drive further innovation in this field.
+Overall, the baseline method achieved a 74.1\% accuracy within 5 meters, indicating substantial room for improvement and highlighting the potential of our benchmark to drive future research in this field.

 {

 }